agraef/midizap/README.md

 ## MIDI Translations

 Most of the notations for MIDI messages on the left-hand side of a translation rule also carry over to the output side, in order to translate MIDI input to MIDI output.
 As already discussed in Section *MIDI Output* above, you need to invoke the midizap program with the `-o` option to make this work.
 (Otherwise, MIDI messages in the output translations will just be silently ignored.)

-The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keypress events in any order.
+The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keyboard and mouse events in any order.
 There's no limitation on the type or number of MIDI messages that you can put into a translation rule.

-Note that on output, the `+-<>` suffixes aren't supported, because the *input* message determines whether it is a key- or incremental-mode of event, and which direction it goes in the latter case.
+However, the `+-<>` suffixes aren't permitted, because the *input* message determines whether it is a key- or data-mode kind of event, and whether it increments or decrements the value in the latter case.

-For key-mode inputs, such as a note or a non-incremental control change message, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
+For key-mode inputs, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
 Thus, e.g., the following rule outputs a `CC80` message with controller value 127 each time middle C (`C5`) is pressed (and another `CC80` message with value 0 when the note is released again):

 ~~~
 C5 CC80
 ~~~

-It is also possible to specify a step size in this case, which explicitly sets the value for the "on" state.
+The value for the "on" state can also be denoted explicitly with a step size here.
 For instance, the following variation of the rule above produces a `CC80` message with value 64 (rather than the default "on" value of 127) whenever the MIDI note `C5` is pressed:

 ~~~
 C5 CC80[64]
 ~~~

-On the left-hand side of a translation, there are two additional suffixes `=` and `~` for incremental `CC` and `PB` messages which are most useful with pure MIDI translations, which is why we deferred their discussion until now.
+On the left-hand side of a translation, there are two additional suffixes `=` and `~` for data translations which are most useful with pure MIDI translations, which is why we deferred their discussion until now.
 If the increment and decrement sequences for these messages are the same, the `=` suffix can be used to indicate that this sequence should be output for both increments and decrements.
 For instance, to map the modulation wheel (`CC1`) to the volume controller (`CC7`):

 ~~~
 CC1= CC7